• Skip to primary navigation

 Winding Alleyways with Neighborhood Vendors

 Vendor stands with their own creative holiday decor are nestled along several alleyways in this location.
 Depending on the time of the day, these narrow alleyways will get crowded with visitors, so come earlier to avoid foot traffic.
 Here you'll find some interesting food from neighboring restaurants and bars offering holiday specialties and local producers offering their homemade food.
-Spittelberg's diverse food offerings ranging from arepas to pulled pork to arancini balls is unmatched.
-If you aren't looking for food, it's also the place to find creative gifts such as sage bunches, wool sweaters, and family recipe liqueurs.
+Spittelberg's diverse food offerings ranging from arepas to pulled pork to arancini balls is unmatched by any other in the city.
+If you aren't looking for food, it's also the place to find uniquely creative gifts such as sage bunches, wool sweaters, and family recipe liqueurs.

 What to Eat: Try something from the menu of any local restaurant.
 I stopped at a Filipino stall that served fusion bao buns.
 Of course, I had to try the longganisa (Filipino sausage) bao, and quickly regretted not ordering more.
 There is also a famous stand serving fried potato pancakes; get there early because they typically have a line.
 Remember to spread some grated garlic before eating!

 What to Drink: This market doesn't have a uniform look, and all stands decorate in their own style.
-The drink stands were among the most creative and ostentatious, and I have to admit, we visited several because of what their stands looked like.
+The spontaneity of what you'll find in each alleyway adds to its charm.
+The drink stands were among the most creative and ostentatious, and I have to admit, we were drawn by some with whimsical decor.
 Some of the more uncommon punsch drinks are exotic, such as a passionfruit punsch that we enjoyed.

 Bonus: Find the Spittelberg Gallery, a short walkway connecting two streets, and browse art featured behind glass windows.